davidsykes/picowificonnector/README.md

 Progress values:
 0   The initial value.
 The LED is permanently on
-1	About to look for existing credentials
+1	Look for existing credentials
 2	Credentials found, try and connect
-3	Connection in progress
+3	WiFi connection succeeded
 4	Connection failed with negative status code
-5	WiFi connection succeeded
-6	Connection attempt timed out
+5	Connection attempt timed out
-7	About to set up the access point
+6	About to set up the access point
-8	Access point is active
+7	Access point is active